addania/coding/src/pages/Querying_data_from_project_files.md

     // Return element for new_array
 }[, thisArg])
 ```
-> This means that when using .map method we can use the current object we are on, but also its index!!
+> This means that when using <code>.map</code> method we can use the current object we are on, but also its index!
 Which mean index 0,1,2, etc

-> In our .map method we have a function which takes 2 arguments:
+> In our <code>.map</code> method we have a function which takes 2 arguments:
 ```
 ({ node }, index)
 ```
-{ node } is an actual object which resides under data.allFile.edges
+<code>{ node }</code> is an actual object which resides under <code>data.allFile.edges</code>

 It should actually be called node, otherwise we will have an error.

-index is the index of the element in our array on which we are currently itterating.
+Index is the index of the element in our array on which we are currently itterating.

 > For each element in our array, we will create a ```<tr>``` tag which will have a unique property key which will be equal to the index of that element in the array
 ```<tr key={index}>
 ...
 </tr>
 ```
-> Then this table row (tr) will create 4 columns ```<td>``` Each of ```<td>``` tags will access the element of array, which is in fact an object, where we retrieve values for example: node.base
+> Then this table row (tr) will create 4 columns ```<td>``` Each of ```<td>``` tags will access the element of array, which is in fact an object, where we retrieve values for example: <code>node.base</code>

 > In React each array element over which we will iterate needs a unique key property.

 > Each time you iterate over an array you have to set the key prop to each of the resulting DOM element as React needs it to optimize the re-rendering.

 > React for example will detect duplicates and only renders the first node with this key.
-Without key={index} there will be an error in console that each child in the list should have a unique key property.
+Without <code>key={index}</code> there will be an error in console that each child in the list should have a unique key property.
 More reading:
 ```
 https://stackoverflow.com/questions/28329382/understanding-unique-keys-for-array-children-in-react-js
 https://stackoverflow.com/questions/37651660/react-each-child-in-an-array-or-iterator-should-have-a-unique-key-prop?rq=1
 ```
 > The filesystem source plugin lets you query data ABOUT files but what if you want to query data INSIDE files?
 To make this possible, Gatsby supports transformer plugins which take raw content from source plugins and transform it into something more usable.
-Example: markdown files .md
+Example: markdown files <code>.md</code>

-> create a new markdow file under your pages folder
+> Create a new markdow file under your pages folder
 ```
 blog_post.md
 ```

-> look at the GrphiQL and refresh the query, you will see the new .md file in there
+> Look at the GrphiQL and refresh the query, you will see the new <code>.md</code> file in there

 > First install transformer plugin